Disney’s Mulan… and the New Release Date

 What you need to know: Coming-of-age story about a child bride in medieval China.
 Based on history, culture, and mythology.
 Haunting and unusual.
 Reminded me a little bit of the story of Mulan in that it features a a strong heroine in a time period and culture where she feels entirely out of place for her strength.
 Read my review.

 Descendant of the Crane by Joan He

 What you need to know: Chinese-inspired fantasy.
 Features a strong heroine willing to risk everything in the pursuit of justice.
 Thrilling courtroom drama.
 Ends on a bit of a cliffhanger, but it’s uncertain whether there will be a follow-up novel.

 The Candle and the Flame by Nafiza Azad

 What you need to know: Set on the Silk Road and featuring Middle-Eastern mythology.
 Brilliant characters– especially the female characters.
 Might be better classified as new adult than young adult.

 What are your favorite Asian-inspired fantasy books?

 Have you read any of the books on the list?
-If you’ve thought of others that I should add, please leave me a comment with the title and author.
+If you’ve thought of other Asian-inspired fantasy that I should add, please leave me a comment with the title and author.
 I would love to add to my list!